 An abdominal aortic aneurysm (AAA) is an aneurysm located in the main blood vessel (the aorta) in your stomach area.
 An aneurysm occurs when a weakened part of a blood vessel expands like a balloon.
 The aorta is the large artery that carries blood from the heart to the rest of the body.
 With AAA, part of the aorta weakens and expands.
 If an aneurysm gets large enough, it may burst.
 This can be very serious, even life-threatening.

 An aneurysm usually causes no symptoms.
 If symptoms are present, a person experiencing an AAA may feel vague, constant or throbbing abdominal pain.

 Abdominal aortic aneurysm is often found when tests (such as an X-ray, MRI or CT scan) are done for an unrelated problem.
 Or your doctor may find it while feeling your stomach during a routine exam.
 Learn more about our Diagnostic Procedures.

 Abdominal aortic aneurysm repair may involve open surgery or an endovascular procedure to remove the aneurysm.
 Your doctor will weigh the chances that the aneurysm will burst against the risks of treatment.
 Because a small aneurysm is not likely to burst, it may be monitored for a while.
 If it reaches a certain size, your doctor may recommend treatment.

-    Dignity Health Heart and Vascular Institute of Greater Sacramento provides access to skilled vascular specialists who work together to evaluate and treat patients with AAA.
-We also offer a number of preventative health programs and tools.
+Dignity Health Heart and Vascular Institute of Greater Sacramento provides access to skilled cardiology and vascular specialists who work together to evaluate and treat patients with AAA.
+We also offer a number of preventative cardiology health programs and tools.
 Find out more about how we can help you Stay Heart Healthy.
 Or search for a vascular specialist using our Find a Doctor tool.